 All application materials must be sent at the same time.
 Reference letters may be sent before or after (but if possible, within the week application materials are sent.)

 Please use PDF format (Portable Document Format) to send your writing samples, Résumé/CV and residency application.
 Reference letters may be sent by email: as an attachment (in PDF format), within the body of the email or by mail.

-To apply, see the Residency Application Guidelines and Residency Application below.
+To apply, see the Residency Information and Guidelines and Residency Application and Instructions below.
 The completed application and requested information may be sent by mail or email.
 The application fee may be mailed by check or paid through Paypal below.

 Testaments by Resident Artists